-Thank you for considering this very special way of supporting our work.
+Thank you for considering a very special way of supporting us.
 After you've provided for those closest to you, perhaps you would consider leaving a gift to the South Western Ambulance Charity in your will.

 Every gift in every will makes a real difference, no matter how large or small - even 1%.

-24% of Wills handled by UK legal advisers include a donation to charity, according to a report from Remember a Charity (2023).
-Choosing to leave us a gift is easy to arrange and your contribution will be very much valued.
+According to a report from Remember A Charity (2003), 24% of Wills handled by UK legal advisers include a donation to charity.
+Choosing to leave a gift is easy to arrange and your contribution will be very much valued.

-If you are even considering leaving us a gift in your will, please do get in touch so we can understand more about any intended gift and how you might like us to use it.
-We can share with you how other gifts are already being used.
+If you are considering leaving us a gift in your will, please do get in touch so we can understand more about your story and how you might like us to use it.
+If it helps, we can share with you how other gifts are already being used.